-What is root canal therapy in St. Albert?
+What is Root Canal Therapy in St. Albert?

 Each tooth contains a pulp chamber with living tissue and an area called a root canal that houses tissues, blood vessels, and nerves.
-When infected, that pulp chamber can fill with pus and that infection can spread elsewhere into your jaw, other teeth, mouth, and bloodstream.
-Each of advanced tooth decay, injury, and even repeated dental work in the same tooth can cause or contribute to tooth infections.
+When infected, that pulp chamber can fill with pus, and that infection can spread elsewhere into your jaw, other teeth, mouth, and bloodstream.
+Each advanced tooth decay, injury, and even repeated dental work in the same tooth can cause or contribute to tooth infections.